Info for Campers

 The portable bathrooms will stay open throughout the festival.
 Please inform a staff member should the facilities need cleaning or supplies.

 Fires are not permitted.
 The use of camp stoves or hibachi-style grills is encouraged.
 Please do not leave any fire unattended.

 Ice will be available for purchase.

 The speed limit within campgrounds is 5 miles per hour or less.

-Quiet hours are observed between 11:30 PM and 7:00 AM in the QUIET CAMPING AREA.
-Generators may be run between 8:00 AM to 8:00 PM only.
+Quiet hours are observed between 11:00 PM and 7:00 AM in the QUIET CAMPING AREA.
+Generators may be run between 9:00 AM to 8:00 PM only.
 No loud generators will be allowed.
 We allow picking throughout the campgrounds except in QUIET CAMPING AREA where the aforementioned hours are enforced.
 If you would like to camp in a quieter area, please inform our Campground Staff upon arrival so they can place you in an appropriate area.
 Reasonable levels of sound may not be exceeded at any time.

 - Tent or two, (you can never have too many)…. tents with big poles stand up to the wind better.

 - Your instruments…if you realize you forgot your instruments, turn around and go back home because you’ll want it to make the weekend complete.

 - Instrument accessories.
 Things like picks, capos, straps, music stands, sheet music, words, chords, of course, most of that stuff can be purchased at the vendor tables if necessary.

 - Food.
 There are always the food vendors.
 Cooking takes away from valuable picking and concert and workshop time so I recommend keeping it to a minimum.